sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-09-primer-chapter12.md

 - by default, ordinary pointers don't support this

 ### Conventions of Smart Pointers
-To use smart pointers correctly, we msut adhere to a set of the following convections
+To use smart pointers correctly, we msut adhere to a set of the following conventions
 - don't use the same built-in pointer value to initialize (or reset) more than one smart pointer
 - don't `delete` the pointer returned from `.get()`
 - don't use `.get()` to initialize or reset another smart pointer